 Make changes to the filters and see how the visuals are impacted.

-Or completely removing filtering on Chain by selecting the eraser icon or by adding a checkmark to the Fashions Direct box.
+Or completely remove filtering on Chain by selecting the eraser icon or by selecting both chain stores.

 Select the District page level filter and switch to Advanced filtering.
 Filter to show only districts that start with FD and don't contain the number 4.

 Hover over a visual and select the Focus mode icon .
-When you view a visualization in Focus mode, it expands to fill the entire report canvas.
+When you view a visualization in Focus mode, it expands to fill the entire report canvas as shown below.

-To display that same visualization without the distraction of menubars, filter pane, and other chrome -- select the Full Screen icon .
+To display that same visualization without the distraction of menubars, filter pane, and other chrome -- select the Full Screen icon from the top menubar .

 Reports are viewed on many different devices, with varying screen sizes and aspect ratios.
 The default rendering may not be what you want to see on your device.
 To adjust, select View and choose: